'Time against us' on Brexit devo deal

 But an agreement has yet to be reached to finally resolve the row over the division of responsibilities post-Brexit.

+A Downing Street spokesperson said: "Following on from discussions in the JMC, the first minister and the prime minister agreed that they should continue to work together to find an agreement".

-Speaking ahead of the meeting, Prime Minister Theresa May said: "At this important meeting with the devolved administrations today, I will be making clear my commitment to a deal that brings our country together, protects the security and prosperity of all our communities and business sectors, and reinforces our union of nations."
+Before the meeting Prime Minister Theresa May said: "At this important meeting with the devolved administrations today, I will be making clear my commitment to a deal that brings our country together, protects the security and prosperity of all our communities and business sectors, and reinforces our union of nations."

+Welsh Secretary Alun Cairns told the Commons there was "no intention of any power grab".

+Speaking at Welsh Questions, he said: "Out of the 64 areas that relate to Wales, we have already said that 30 will pass without any need for any further agreement or - at the very most - an informal agreement between the UK government and the devolved administrations.